My Main Page with Links to My Book

 1. Overall benefit to American citizens

-2. What a politician believes is in the best interest of his allies or himself, anti-Americanism masquerading as it’s opposite.
+2. What a politician believes is in the best interest of his allies or himself, anti-Americanism masquerading as pro-Americanism.

 Natural